What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of

 \section{Abstract}

-X-ray binaries (XRB) are known to exhibit different spectral states which are associated with different black hole accretion modes.
-Recent measurments of linear polarization of X-ray emission in X-ray binary Cygnus X-1 allow us to test models for the hard state of accretion in a unique way.
-We show that general relativistic radiative magnetohydrodynamic (GRRMHD) simulations of accreting stellar black hole in a hard X-ray state are consisitent with the new observational information.
-The state-of-the-art models of the hard spectral state show that the X-ray emission is predominantly produced by extended jets, away from the central black hole with some contribution from hot corona near the black hole.
-Our modeling results are supporting the idea that the strong correlations between synchrotron and X-ray emission observed in many XRBs can be attributed to the jet emission.
-In the presented framework, where first-principle models have limited number of free parameters, the X-ray polarimetric observations put constraints on the viewing angle of the accreting black hole system.
+{X-ray binaries are known to exhibit different spectral states which are often associated with different black hole accretion modes.
+The exact geometry and properties of these accretion modes is still uncertain.
+Recent IXPE measurements of linear polarization of X-ray emission in canonical X-ray binary system Cygnus X-1 allow us to test models for the hard spectral state of accretion in a unique way.
+We show that general relativistic radiative magnetohydrodynamic (GRRMHD) simulations of accreting stellar black hole in a hard X-ray state may be consistent with the new observational information.
+In the presented framework, where first-principle models have limited number of free parameters, the polarimetric X-ray observations put constraints on the viewing angle of the inner hot accretion flow.}